zdzielinski/kube-context.sh/README.md

 ➜  ~ kube-context
 ```

-Otherwise, either re-source your `rc` file or start a new terminal session.
+Otherwise, either re-source your `rc` file to initialize `kube-context.sh`, or start a new terminal session.
+This will also create the `~/.kube/contexts` directory for you.

 Now, you can use these as contexts: